kevinrodbe/library/content/01-recap-intro.md

 ```

-What we really want is to be able to say that our API does not support the `/zombie/:id` URI altogether.
+What we really want, though, is to be able to say that our API does not support the `/zombie/:id` URI altogether.

 The `resources` method takes an options hash as its second argument.
 Two options that we can use to control which actions we want to allow on the resources are `only` and `except`.